 Intrusive Thoughts - An intrusive thought is an unwelcome, involuntary thought, image, or unpleasant idea that may become an obsession, is upsetting or distressing, and can feel difficult to manage or eliminate.

-This is something that I’ve greatly struggled with on a regular basis when I lived back home with my family.
-These thoughts most always manifested in images of violent self-harm which I would fixate on for several minutes at a time, and were the result of the household I lived in and the relationship I have with my family.
+This psychological phenomenon is something I used to deal with on a regular basis when I lived back home with my family.
+These thoughts often took the form of very disturbing and violent images of self-harm which I would fixate on for several minutes at a time.
+It is under these circumstances in which I composed the first movement of the piece.